 She has chaired and served on national and international panels including Athena SWAN and the MRC’s Career and Training Group.
 She was a founding scientist of Summit plc, and is a Fellow of the British Toxicology Society and the British Pharmacological Society, the latter awarding her the JR Vane Medal in 2012 for research in drug metabolism.

-Edith mentors early career researchers including former students and is a Senior Research Fellow at St Peter’s College, Oxford and an Emeritus Professor at Kingston and Oxford.
-She has two adult children and is about to be a grandmother.
+Edith mentors early career researchers including former students and is an Emeritus Fellow at St Peter’s College, Oxford and an Emeritus Professor at Kingston and Oxford.
+She has two adult children and is currently thoroughly enjoying being a grandmother.

 Dr Carole Thomas